California is prone to drought. The state is also prone to heavy rainfall events.

 Because climate varies through the state, so does the average precipitation.
 Some areas in Southern California receive five inches of precipitation or less per year on average.
 Other areas, like coastal Northern California, receive one hundred inches of precipitation in an average year.
 What’s normal in these two areas is different.
 The amount of moisture during drought conditions in Northern California would look like extremely wet conditions in Southern California.

-There are different amounts of drought.
-Some of the land in California is currently in mild drought conditions, somewhat drier than normal.
-Other areas are experiencing moderate, severe, or extreme drought.
-Below, the map of drought conditions from the Drought.gov website indicates the areas of California and Nevada that are in drought.
-Notice that it is areas like Southern California that are usually dry.
-In a drought, these areas are even drier.
+n 2017 there were different amounts of drought in California.
+Some areas had mild drought conditions, somewhat drier than normal.
+Other areas were experiencing moderate, severe, or extreme drought.
+Below, the map of January 2017 drought conditions from the Drought.gov website indicates the areas of California and Nevada that are in drought.
+Notice that areas that are usually dry in Southern California were even drier.

 - Measuring Rainfall: It's Easy and Difficult at the Same Time